regularjs/guide/en/core/use.md

 * [Component.implement](class.md)

-They have a same feature: the extension is only __available to Component and its SubComponent__. which also the basic of the encapsulation
+They have a common feature: the extension is only __available to current Component and its SubComponent__, which is the basic of encapsulation.

 __Exmaple__